 If there is an observer present, they must be informed of the interaction immediately.
-You are still required to report the interaction in your logbook.
+You are still required to report the interaction through Gofish.

-AFMA provides a protected species interaction summary report to the Department of Agriculture, Water and the Environment on a quarterly basis on behalf of fishers who report interactions in their logbook.
-These reports are published on AFMA's website (Environment and Research'-'Protected Species Management'-'Reports')
+AFMA provides a protected species interaction summary report to the Department of Climate Change, Energy, the Environment and Water on a quarterly basis on behalf of fishers who report interactions through the Gofish portal.
+These reports are published on AFMA's website ('Environment and Research' - 'Protected Species' - 'Threatened and endangered species reporting').